teks/squadron-commander/HOWTOPLAY.md

 vessel is more likely to retreat from combat if morale is low.
 Events in the simulation alter morale:

-* Participating in combat reduces morale each tick.
+* Participating in combat reduces morale.
 * When an enemy retreats, it improves the morale of their opponents.
 * When a ship suffers hull damage, this reduces its morale.
-* Friendly vessel loss hurts all ships' morale.
+* Friendly vessel loss hurts all your ships' morale.
-* Enemy vessel loss improves all ships' morale.
+* Enemy vessel loss improves all your ships' morale.

 Combat
 ------